darshil0/atlas-strategic-matrix/CONTRIBUTING.md

 - **Issues**: Within 72 hours
 - **Questions**: Within 1 week

-Please be patient with us as we're maintaining this project in our free time.
+Please be patient as we maintain this project in our free time.

 ---

 ## License

 By contributing to Atlas Strategic Agent, you agree that your contributions will be licensed under the same license as the project (MIT License).

----

 <div align="center">